 You’re back from your daily errands, call on your favorite furred friend, but its response gives you an instant clue that your dog is in pain.
 You don’t know when or how it began, but you can tell from its reaction that the discomfort is quite intense.
 You panic and start searching for some tabs to give your dog for pain.
 And you land your hands on some ibuprofen, aspirin, and naproxen tablets, ooh wait!
 There are also some Tylenol tablets in the cabinet.
 “All these are effective for pain relief.”
 You say to yourself as you rush out of the house.
 But before then, wait.
 Are they safe for dogs?

 You want the best for your pup.
-That’s why you ensure that they eat healthy dog meals, are well-groomed, and happy.
+That’s why you ensure that they eat the best dog food, stay well-groomed, and remain generally happy.
 However, you need to stop in your tracks when medication is a concern because your care and tenderness to your favorite pup could risk its life instead of saving.
 The pain could be intense, but seeking the proper relief for your dog, though it may take a few moments of endurance, is safer than trying to offer an instant, dangerous solution.
 That’s why it’s crucial to seek guidance from your veterinarian before you use any medication on your dog.

 Nonsteroidal Anti Inflammatory Drugs (NSAIDs)

 Nonsteroidal Anti-inflammatory Drugs (NSAIDs) are a general term for medications such as Aleve (marketed under the trade name, naproxen), Advil (ibuprofen), and aspirin.
 Doctors and veterinarians often prescribe these medications to help people and animals fight inflammation, relieve pain, and stop fever.